 Students’ Career Goals and Interests

-Too many of today’s public schools think that getting their students to walk across the graduation stage to take their diploma is the ultimate goal of a high school education.
-At CCA, we know graduation is just a beginning and our students need 21st century skills to be career- and college-ready to start the next chapter of their lives.
-It’s important to investigate if and how a high school helps its students explore career and education options, if it has any structured programs to do so, like CCA’s Career Pathways, how robust its counseling operations are and if it offers access to college and military representatives as well as internships and job shadowing.
-All of those services help students to be ready to decide if they want to enter the workforce, continue their education or join the military after graduation.
+Too many of today’s public schools think that getting their students to walk across the graduation stage to receive their diplomas is the ultimate goal of a high school education.
+At CCA, we know graduation is just a beginning and our students need specific skills to be career- and college-ready to start the next chapter of their lives.
+It’s important to investigate if and how a high school helps its students explore career and education options, if it has any structured programs to do so, like the CCAWorks® initiative, how robust its counseling operations are, and if it offers access to college and military representatives as well as internships and job shadowing.
+All of those services help students to be ready to decide if they want to enter the workforce, continue their education, or join the military after graduation.

 The School’s Success

 Like every other public school in Pennsylvania, public cyber charter schools are required to have their students take state assessments.
 Although test scores are certainly a factor to consider when choosing a public school, they should never be the only one.
 How are the scores trending?
 How are different populations of students performing?
 It’s important to understand the makeup of a school as diverse as a public cyber charter school like CCA.
 Because we accept any Pennsylvania resident in grades K-12, we often need to provide for gaps in student knowledge due to inadequacies in their previous education.
 We specifically have programs designed to help these students catch up, and it’s important to investigate how the schools you are considering address this population – particularly if your child fits into this category.

 Beyond test scores, check a school’s data to see what students are doing after graduation.
 Are graduates attending the sort of college, university or technical school you hope your child will attend?
 Are students moving right into the workforce in rewarding career options?
 Do alumni have ongoing relationships with the school?